diggersheep/warden/README.md

 `target` is the target of the project file, by default it's `.warden.yml`

-The last parameter is the `precommand` parameter, it's exactly like `watch` parameter in project file, but it used in `$ warden --init` for auto configuration, please, don't fuck up your parameter ;)
+The last parameter is the `precommand` parameter, it's exactly like `watch` parameter in project file, but it used in `$ warden --init` for auto configuration, please, don't fucked up your parameter ;)

 ```yaml
 precommand: